org-arl/unet-contrib/unetsocket/js/README.md

 JavaScript Helper Library for UnetStack
 ==========================

-The JavaScript Helper Library for UnetStack is a JavaScript library which enables controlling of a UnetStack Node from JavaScript , both Browser based (over WebSockets) and Node.JS (TCP).
+The JavaScript Helper Library for UnetStack is a JavaScript library that enables controlling of a UnetStack Node from JavaScript, both Browser-based (over WebSockets) and Node.JS (TCP).

-The library contains helper methods, commonly used [Messages](https://fjage.readthedocs.io/en/latest/messages.html) and [Services](https://fjage.readthedocs.io/en/latest/services.html) in Unet, and a implementation of the [UnetSocket API](https://unetstack.net/handbook/unet-handbook_unetsocket_api.html), which is a high-level [Socket-like](https://en.wikipedia.org/wiki/Network_socket) API for communicating over a Unet.
+The library contains helper methods, commonly used [Messages](https://fjage.readthedocs.io/en/latest/messages.html) and [Services](https://fjage.readthedocs.io/en/latest/services.html) in Unet, and an implementation of the [UnetSocket API](https://unetstack.net/handbook/unet-handbook_unetsocket_api.html), which is a high-level [Socket-like](https://en.wikipedia.org/wiki/Network_socket) API for communicating over an Unet.

 ## Installation